UNSW-database/simd_set_operations/README.md

 ```

 > Note 1: it is possible to specify `selectivity` and `density` parameters which
-are unattainable.
-Run `datatest` to verify intersection groups match parameters.
+are unattainable together.
+Run `datatest` to verify intersection groups match
-The generator will prioritize density over selectivity, so the selectivity will
+parameters.
+The generator will prioritize density over selectivity, so the
-increase if the density is too high.
+selectivity will increase if the density is too high.

 > Note 2: for $k$-set benchmarks where $k\ge 3$, the `selectivity` specified is
 a *minimum* value.
 It is possible for the selectivity to increase slightly if
-the random number generator happens to addsthe same element in all sets.
+the random number generator happens to add the same element in all sets.
 Use
-`datatest` to get an accurate measure of this variance.Synthetic k-set
+`datatest` to get an accurate measure of this variance.
+Synthetic $k$-set
 generation may not be realistic as elements are likely to appear in either very
 few or all generated sets.
 This issue is not present for 2-set datasets.